 You’ll still look and feel pregnant for a while:

 Thanks to these stars and celebrities we look upto, I thought I would stop looking and feeling pregnant immediately.
 Well personally I had put on 30 kgs during my pregnancy and I knew I wasn’t going to fit into my pre-pregnancy jeans so soon, but I had atleast thought that I would get rid of my big belly and big boobs.
 But guess what?
 My belly looked like a deflated balloon (but still a balloon) and my boobs looked bigger than ever to prepare me for my breastfeeding journey.
 Your body has done something amazing and is still in shock, give it some time to start feeling like itself.

 Sleep when the baby sleeps:

 My mom advised this to me when I had my baby.
 Trust me you are going to need that rest more than you know.
-Especially during the first 3 months, you need to take every opportunity to sleep because you probably won’t be sleeping too much at night.
-I feel the only reason I got through those initial months was because I actually did this!
+Especially during the first 3 months, you need to take every opportunity to sleep because you probably getting sleepless nights.
+I feel the only reason I got through those initial months was because I actually did this !

 Do not fret about the weight and the way your body looks:

 This one is personal!
 I struggled with the lowest self-esteem after I had my baby.
 Let me tell you why.
 Being a fitness instructor, people always looked up to the way my body looked and aspired to have a similar physique.
 So after I had the baby, I couldn’t look at my fat, flabby body with zero tone and definition.
 For months I wouldn’t look at myself in the mirror or get out of the house unless needed to.
 And I so regret this today.
 What I failed to understand then, is that my body had done something so awesome and miraculous and I should be proud of my scars and not ashamed.

 Breastfeeding may not necessarily be a walk in the park: